FoxTrot Classics by Bill Amend for April 26, 2016

 10. Missing large

-MrBlowhard2u about 8 years ago
+MrBlowhard2u over 8 years ago

 In the 50’sI had never failed a class but, in the 9th grade I was required to take algebra (which I flunked), in the 10th grade I was required to take geometry (which I flunked) I took business math (not required) which I passed and In the 11th grade I took bookkeeping which I passed.
 Those two subjects. algebra and geometry are still unintelligible to me to this day some sixty years later.